-These guidelines have primarily been formulated based the experiences and analyses gained within the ECOPLIANT project.
-They primarily constitute a balanced and agreed summary of findings and recommendations included in seven different subtask reports from ECOPLIANT.
-Since ECOPLIANT was focussed on ecodesign, so references in this document to references to energy labelling in this document have needed to be derived from ECOPLIANT material.
-It is the intention of the authors to update these references based on the experiences now being built in EEPLIANT.
-See Section 1.1
+These guidelines have primarily been formulated based the experiences and analyses gained within the ECOPLIANT project1.
+They constitute a balanced and agreed summary of findings and recommendations included in seven different subtask reports2 from ECOPLIANT.
+Since ECOPLIANT was focussed on ecodesign, so references to energy labelling in this document have needed to be derived from non-ECOPLIANT material.